-The evolving nature of cyber attacks has necessitated an overhauled defence deterrence for cybersecurity.
-Choosing the right cybersecurity tech stack helps administer security from external threats while ensuring you only adopt the tools and platforms relevant to your application and related workflows.
+The evolving nature of cyber attacks has necessitated an overhauled defense deterrence for cybersecurity.
+Choosing the right cybersecurity tech stack helps administer security from external threats while ensuring you adopt the tools and platforms relevant to your application and related workflows.

 While a Security Practice is the strategic plan to identify, mitigate and counter security threats, a Tech Stack essentially involves various tools and platforms, ranging from simple Antiviruses and Firewalls to sophisticated tools like DNS Filters.

 Why Adopt a Dedicated Cybersecurity Tech Stack?

-Adopting a cybersecurity tech stack additionally includes components that protect your network, core services, operating system, databases, web servers, and custom web apps from cyber attacks.
+Adopting a cybersecurity tech stack additionally includes components that protect your digital assets, network, core services, operating system, databases, web servers, and custom web apps from cyber attacks.
 To run your applications and websites effectively, these components should be properly coordinated to ensure optimal workflow delivery while leaving zero gaps in the cybersecurity tech stack.

 Type of Applications You Run

 Securing applications differ with use-cases, depending on the runtime environment and backend code.
 First, let us take the reference of the two most common runtime environments – PHP and Node.js.

 While you can leverage out-of-the-box and best practices for security for a PHP-based application, those are often not enough.
 Instead, it is recommended that you adopt a holistic approach of hardened testing and specialized tools focused on working with a PHP-centric application tier.

 On a similar note for a Node.js application, it is essential to note that securing such an application often starts with securing the JS Engine apart from removing vulnerabilities across all layers (application, platform, server).